Skip to Content

 Research consistently shows that structured interviews outperform their unstructured counterparts:

-✓ Objective scoring – Using consistent evaluation criteria minimises subjective judgments and personal bias, making results more reliable.
+• check, icon Objective scoring - Using consistent evaluation criteria minimises subjective judgements and personal bias, making results more reliable.

-✓ Job-focused questions – Questions are specifically designed to assess the competencies that actually matter for success in the role, rather than general conversation topics.
-For example, if you need to assess teamwork ability, you'd ask every candidate: "Tell me about a time when you had to work with a difficult team member to achieve a shared goal.
+• check, icon Job-focused questions - Questions are designed around the actual competencies the role requires, rather than general conversation.
+If you need to assess teamwork, every candidate gets asked: "Tell me about a time when you had to work with a difficult team member to achieve a shared goal.
 What was the situation, what did you do, and what was the outcome?"
-This targeted approach ensures you're measuring the exact skill you need, and every candidate gets the same opportunity to demonstrate it.
+Every candidate gets the same opportunity to demonstrate the same skill.

 Reduced bias, fairer hiring